microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

 ---
 layout: page
 title: Embed the Chat Control
-permalink: /qnamaker/embed-chat-control/
+permalink: /connector/embed-chat-control/
-weight: 1250
+weight: 250
-parent1: Bot Creation Tools
+parent1: Bot Connector
-parent2: QnA Maker
+parent2: Tools
 ---

 ## Overview

-Microsoft’s chat widget is a messaging application that allows you to chat with the bot built using Microsoft BotFramework.
+Microsoft's chat widget is a messaging application that allows you to chat with the bot built using Microsoft BotFramework.
 Each bot created using the BotFramework has this chat widget in it's Bot page.
 The chat widget can be embedded in any website, allowing you to have your bot available on anywhere.

 The Chat widget supports [Markdown](https://en.wikipedia.org/wiki/Markdown).